 Bibliothèque-Musée de l'Opéra, photo Wikimedia

-This Polish cultural center showcases the great emigration of the Polish elite from Poland to Paris in the 19th century.
-The library, founded in 1838 by Polish nationals living in Paris, was established to protect historic books, documents, and other treasures.
-The library houses three museums dedicated to famous Polish artists — Frederic Chopin, Adam Mickiewicz, and Boleslaw Biegas.
-Fun fact — the Bibliothèque Polonaise de Paris is the oldest Polish cultural center outside of Poland.
+The Bibliothèque showcases the great emigration of the Polish elite from Poland to Paris in the 19th century.
+The library was established to protect historic books, documents, and other treasures.
+Fun fact — in addition to being one of the unusual Paris museums, the Bibliothèque Polonaise de Paris is the oldest Polish cultural center outside of Poland.
+It's part literary shrine, part historical archive, and the oldest Polish cultural institution outside Poland.
+Unexpected?
+Yes.
+Worth a stop?
+Absolutely.